Automic-Community/ChatOps-for-CA-Continuous-Delivery-Automation/README.md

 ---

 Solutions, Templates, Actions and other content available on the Automic Marketplace subject to the Automic [Developers Distribution License] (https://marketplace.automic.com/developers-distribution-license) as well as the Automic Community [Terms of Service] (https://marketplace.automic.com/community-terms-of-service).
-Automic does not support, maintain or warrant any content submitted by the Automic Community.
+Automic does not support, maintain or warrant any content submitted by the Automic-Community.